 Directing the conversation is an important skill on the telephone.
 You have only minutes to get the job done usually.
-If you’re in a proactive role such as telephone selling or telemarketing you don’t want to do all the talking.
-I appreciate that many who try to sell over the phone ignore this.
-Nevertheless it is the way it should be done.
+You may be in a proactive role such as telephone selling or telemarketing.
+But you don’t want to do all the talking.
+I appreciate that many who try to sell over the phone ignore this. but it is the way it should be done.
 My rule of thumb is that a great sales call should be roughly 50% listening 50% talking.

 It’s no different if you’re taking the call.
 Although the ratio will be affected by how much they want to say of course.
 If you deal with customers face to face (as I do) you will notice the contrast in time allocated on sales calls on the phone v. face to face.
 So if you have less time on the phone to get the job done, you have to be more structured, focused and organised.